Recent health news, buzzworthy medical blogs, and personal wellness advice curated by our PinnacleCare team and our CEO, Dr. Miles Varn.

-When should you get a virtual second opinion and where to get one
+When to get a virtual second opinion and where to get one

 If you’ve been diagnosed with a serious, complex, or rare health problem or received a recommendation for surgery, getting a second opinion can help you avoid misdiagnosis and choose the most appropriate treatment.
 In fact, some studies found that about 20% of people seek a second opinion and that percentage rises to 50% for people who are diagnosed with cancer.